jimhigson/oboe.js-website/content/api.md

 Remove any listener on the Oboe instance.

-From inside node and path callbacks [.forget()](#-forget-) is usually more convenient since it is not required to store a reference to the callback function.
+From inside node and path callbacks [.forget()](#-forget-) is usually more convenient because it does not require that the programmer stores a reference to the callback function.
 However, `.removeListener()` has the advantage that it may be called from anywhere.